 There aren’t words to properly describe the beauty and the artistry shown in this match.
 It felt more like a true lucha libre match as opposed to any other match in MLW.
 This was fast-paced with lots of cool moves and had the audience captivated the entire time.
 RUSH, despite being cheered by the fans, still does show some rudo (heel) tendencies; such as threatening to hit the referee.
 Sammy was able to hang with RUSH for most of the match, even having a few pinfall attempts and chances to win the match.
 RUSH, however, proved his dominance, hitting Guevara with his RUSH driver for the win.

 After the match, RUSH cuts a promo in Spanish (dubbed on the video with English) and challenges his old rival LA Park.
 We then go backstage where Low-Ki and Salina are leaving the arena, hopping into a car driven by Ricky Martinez.
 Seconds after the doors close, Tom Lawlor is on the scene and narrowly misses his chance.
 He chases after the car, to no avail.
-Until next week with the special live from Miami edition of MLW Fusion!
+Until next week with the special live from Miami edition of MLW Fusion for Episode 34!